jurtasun/rcds_nextflow_intro/chapter3/README.md

 - Define the command we're going to use to do the uppercase conversion.
 - Write a new process that wraps the uppercasing command.
-- Call the new process in the workflow block and set it up to take the output of the `sayHello()` process as input.
+- Call the new process in the workflow block and set it up to take the output of the `say_hello()` process as input.

 #### 1.1.
 Define the uppercasing command and test it in the terminal